Intelligent Routing

 Application-layer Proxying

-The Banyan Edge comprises of identity-aware reverse proxies as well as a TLS-inspection forward proxies that enforce least-privilege-access and data-loss policies.
+The Edge comprises of identity-aware reverse proxies as well as a TLS-inspection forward proxies that enforce least-privilege-access and data-loss policies.

-1. Published services are proxied through the Banyan Edge; the Edge terminates TLS and forwards requests to the backend
+1. Published services are proxied through the Edge; the Edge terminates TLS and forwards requests to the backend

-2. If ITP is enabled, risky URLs are inspected at the Banyan Edge; the Edge intercepts TLS and blocks threats
+2. If ITP is enabled, risky URLs are inspected at the Edge; the Edge intercepts TLS and blocks threats

-3. If Data Loss Prevention (DLP) is enabled, specific domains are inspected at the Banyan Edge; the Edge intercepts TLS and applies DLP policies
+3. If Data Loss Prevention (DLP) is enabled, specific domains are inspected at the Edge; the Edge intercepts TLS and applies DLP policies

 4. If application-layer access policies are specified, L7 requests and responses are examined and policies are enforced